 PLEASE NOTE: We recommend Microsoft Teams as the platform for delivering the Digital Outreach sessions.
 If you do not use this in your classroom already, please check with your IT support that it is possible to use Skype at your school (it can sometimes be blocked as it is classed as social media).

 Upon booking you will be sent a set up guide including support for setting up the session, a full session outline, key words glossary and pre- & post-session activity suggestions.

 Visiting the Zoo too?

 This session can be offered as a standalone session, or can be delivered as a follow up after a Zoo visit.
-If you are also visiting one of our Zoos we recommend booking the Hands On! education session (at ZSL London Zoo) or Fur, Feathers and Scales – Investigate! (at ZSL Whipsnade Zoo).
+If you are also visiting one of our Zoos we recommend booking the Hands On! education session (at ZSL London Zoo) or Fur, Feathers and Scales – Explore! (at ZSL Whipsnade Zoo).
 If you book your Zoo visit and digital outreach session at the same time we will provide additional student worksheets for use around the Zoo.